Websoft9/docker-library/docs/paid.md

 # Paid

-we will give various forms of rewardss to the contributors, recognize their contribution to the repository.
+We will give various rewards to the contributors in different situations.

 ## Work mode & count rewards

-Overall, contributors receive rewards by completing issues.
+Contributors get rewards by completing issues.
 For contributors easy to choose a suitable way of working, we have designed two Work mode.

 ### issue contribution